What Actors Do

 Most actors have long periods of unemployment between roles and often hold other jobs in order to make a living.
 Some actors teach acting classes as a second job.

-Actors held about 64,500 jobs in 2018.
-The largest employers of actors were:
+Actors held about 70,100 jobs in 2019.
+The largest employers of actors were as follows:

-|Theater companies and dinner theaters||12|
+|Theater companies and dinner theaters||13|

 |Colleges, universities, and professional schools; state, local, and private||5|

 Work assignments are usually short, ranging from 1 day to a few months, and actors often hold another job in order to make a living.
 They are frequently under the stress of having to find their next job.
 Some actors in touring companies may be employed for several years.

 Actors may perform in unpleasant conditions, such as outdoors in bad weather, under hot stage lights, or while wearing an uncomfortable costume or makeup.

 Work hours for actors are extensive and irregular.
 Early morning, evening, weekend, and holiday work is common.
 Some actors work part time.
 Few actors work full time, and many have variable schedules.
 Those who work in theater may travel with a touring show across the country.
 Film and television actors may also travel to work on location.